The Cauchy Problem for Non-Archimedean Pseudodifferential Equations of Klein-Gordon Type: Introduction

 \section{Introduction}

-In the 80's I. Volovich proposed that the world geometry in regimes smaller that the Planck scale might be non Archimedean \ \cite{Vol1}, \cite{Vol2}.
+In the 1980's I. Volovich proposed that the world geometry in regimes smaller than the Planck scale might be non-Archimedean \ \cite{Vol1}, \cite{Vol2}.
 This hypothesis conducts naturally to consider models involving geometry and analysis over $\mathbb{Q}_{p}$, the field of $p$-adic numbers, $p$ being a rational prime $\geq2$.
 Since then, a big number of articles have appeared exploring these and related themes, see e.g. \cite{D-K-K-V}, \cite[Chapter 6]{Var} and the references therein.
-The problem of constructing non Archimedean analogues of infinite dimensional quantum systems such as quantum fields or scattering theory has been proposed by several authors see e.g. \cite{V-V-Z}, \cite[Chapter 6]{Var}.
-It is well-known that the construction of (Euclidean) quantum fields is reduced to the construction of certain probability measures on Euclidean space-time.
-For free fields the measure is Gaussian and for interacting fields non-Gaussian measures are required.
-In a seminal article \cite{K-A-2} A. N. Kochubei and M. R. Sait-Ametov constructed such non-Gaussian measures on the space $\boldsymbol{S}^{\prime} (\mathbb{Q}_{p}^{n})$ of distributions on $\mathbb{Q}_{p}^{n}$.
+In particular, nowadays there is a strong interest in studying pseudodifferential equations over $p$-adic fields, see e.g. \cite{A-K-S}, \cite{Koch}, \cite{Koch2}, \cite{K-Kos}.